If you’ve tried several over the counter sinus medications to relieve your sinus headaches with no luck there may be a good reason.

 What are migraines?

 Migraines are a common primary headache disorder (4).
-In essence they are the result of a neurological malfunction that originates in the brain stem.
+In essence they are the result of a neurological malfunction that is thought to originate in the brain stem.
 Medical scientists and researchers still aren’t exactly sure what causes a migraine attack.

 Leading theories relate to hyper excitability within certain areas of the brain or a disorder from the brain stem which triggers the migraine.

 The brain stem is a small but extremely important part of the brain.
 It allows the nerve connections of the motor and sensory system to pass from the brain to the body.
 This controls bodily sensations and movement.